baskerville/keydouble/README.md

 This little X utility enables the use of keys simultaneously as modifiers and ordinary keys,

-The original key behavior is maintained under simple key press/release circumstances; but when a key is chorded, it can act a s a modifier.
+The original key behavior is maintained under simple key press/release circumstances; but when a key is chorded, it can act as a modifier.

 E.g.: *left shift + b* produces *B*, but *left shift* tapped on its own might produce *parenleft*.